lotkey/Adversarial-Machine-Learning-Defenses/README.md

 ### Dataset

 The dataset used is the [Labeled Faces in the Wild (LFW)](http://vis-www.cs.umass.edu/lfw/) dataset.
+The images are 100x100.
+There are:
+- 3043 training images
+- 1049 testing images
+- 1021 validation images

 ### Clarifai